Vishal-The-Nonpareil/java-guide/9.0.Functionds-And-Methods/README.md

 > For example, we can have two methods with the same name, one that takes an integer parameter and another that takes a string parameter.
 When we call the method with an integer argument, the first method will be executed, and when we call it with a string argument, the second method will be executed.

 > Overriding allows subclasses to provide their own implementation of methods inherited from their parent class.
 This is useful when we want to customize the behavior of a method in a subclass.

+### Polymorphism:

+> Polymorphism means "many forms", and it occurs when we have many classes that are related to each other by inheritance.

+> one of many forms can be achivedd by overloading and overriing.

+### Function/Method Overloadding:

+> Multiple functions with the same name but ddiffrent parameters.

+> Method Overloadidng is same name, same class but diffrent parameters. is called as Method Overloading == early bynddding == compile time polymorphism.

+### Function/Method Overriding:

+> Method Overriding is same name, same parameters but diffrent class is called as Method Overriding == Late bynding == runtime polymorphism.

 ##### In summary, method overloading allows us to define multiple methods with the same name but different parameters, while method overriding allows us to provide a specific implementation for a method that is already defined in a superclass.